zhixuan312/LaundryButler/readme.txt

 EMPLOYEE/ADMIN USE CASES

+GENERAL
 - Employee login.

+PRODUCTS
 - View list of all products (boxes and add-ons).
 - View product details.
 - Add product.
+(ADMIN ONLY)
 - Edit product (only if it has never been purchased before).
+(ADMIN ONLY)
 - Delete product (only if it has never been purchased before).
+(ADMIN ONLY)

+EMPLOYEES
 - View all employees.
 - Add employee.
+(ADMIN ONLY)
-- Update employee.
+- Update employee (only for itself).
+(ADMIN CAN UPDATE ANYONE)
 - Delete employee (only if he/she has never been assigned a task before).
+(ADMIN ONLY)

+CUSTOMERS
-- Assign employees to boxes (randomly).
+- Send email to customers.
+(ADMIN ONLY)
 - View list of all customers.
 - View customer details.
 - Update customer.
+(ADMIN ONLY)
 - Suspend customer (change account status from Verified to Suspended).
+(ADMIN ONLY)

+TRANSACTIONS
 - View transaction history for all customers.
+(ADMIN ONLY)
 - View transaction details.
+(ADMIN ONLY)

+BOXES
+- Assign employees to boxes (randomly).
+(ADMIN ONLY)
 - View all boxes.
 - View a map of boxes based on customer addresses.
 - View box details.
-- Update count of pieces and delivery date.
 - Mark box as "Picked Up", "Cleaned", "Delivered".

-- Send email to customers.